Docs & Best Practices

 Prompt patterns

 These patterns work well with ContextDB-organized workspaces.
-Store them in your 70-prompts/ folder.
+Store them in your 05_prompts/ folder.

-When requirements change and specs need to catch up.
+When specs change and architecture docs need to catch up.

-Read the requirement at 10-requirements/[feature].md.
-Update the spec at 20-specs/[feature]-spec.md to reflect the current requirements.
+Read the spec at 01_specs/[feature].md.
+Update the architecture doc at 02_architecture/[feature]-arch.md to reflect the current requirements.
 Preserve existing sections.
 Add new sections as needed.
-Summarize folder into a single file
+Summarize folder into a knowledge doc

 When a folder has accumulated many files and you need a quick overview.

 Read all files in [folder].
-Write a concise summary to 50-summaries/[folder]-summary.md.
+Write a concise summary to 04_knowledge/[folder]-summary.md.
 Include: key points, decisions made, open items, and links to source files.
-Generate TODOs from requirements
+Generate TODOs from specs

 When starting implementation and you need a clear task list.

-Read the requirement at 10-requirements/[feature].md.
-Generate a TODO list in 40-todos/[feature]-todos.md with actionable tasks derived from the acceptance criteria.
+Read the spec at 01_specs/[feature].md.
+Generate a TODO list in todos/[feature]-todos.md with actionable tasks derived from the acceptance criteria.
 Create a decision record

 When facing a technical or product decision that should be documented.

 We need to decide between [Option A] and [Option B] for [topic].
-Create an ADR-lite in 30-decisions/ with context, options, pros/cons, and a recommendation.
+Create an ADR-lite in 03_decisions/ with context, options, pros/cons, and a recommendation.
 Build a context bundle

 When preparing a focused prompt for another LLM session.

-I need to prompt Claude about [topic].
+I need to prompt my AI about [topic].
 Build a context bundle with the minimum set of files from this workspace that provide relevant context.
 Output in the Context Bundle format.